Chapter 13 Bankruptcy Attorney in Los Angeles

 Chapter 13 bankruptcy, often called a wage earner's plan, allows individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan, typically ranging from three to five years.
 For many individuals in Los Angeles, this provides a way to retain assets like homes and vehicles while systematically addressing debts.

 This form of bankruptcy is distinct because it requires debtors to have a stable income source to support the repayment plan.
-It provides an alternative for those who don't qualify for Chapter 7 bankruptcy due to higher income levels or wish to keep non-exempt property that could be liquidated under Chapter 7.
+It provides an alternative for those who do not qualify for Chapter 7 bankruptcy due to higher income levels or who wish to keep non-exempt property that could be liquidated under Chapter 7.
 Ultimately, Chapter 13 offers a structured approach to managing debt and protecting valuable assets from creditors.

 How Does Chapter 13 Bankruptcy Affect My Credit?